A Detailed and Actionable Breakdown of the Benefits of FinTech

 Benefits of FinTech for Consumers

 With a FinTech usage rate of over 65% among US-based consumers, it’s safe to conclude that financial technology has a highly appealing effect on the average citizenry.
-This interest surge has been traced to the top-notch user experience customers derive from using FinTech payment and investment tools.
+This interest surge has been traced to the top-notch user experience customers derive from using FinTech payment and investment tools that allow fintech startups to profit

 But what exactly are the benefits that consumers derive using a FinTech product?
 Here are three notable ones;